2010–11 Football Conference

 The 2010–11 Football Conference season was the seventh season with the Conference consisting of three divisions and the thirty-second season overall.
 The Conference covers the top two levels of Non-League football in England.
-The Conference Premier is the fifth highest level of the overall pyramid, whilst the Conference North and Conference South exist at the sixth level.
+The Conference Premier was the fifth highest level of the overall pyramid, while the Conference North and Conference South existed at the sixth level.
 The top team and the winner of the play-off of the National division were promoted to Football League Two, while the bottom four were relegated to the North or South divisions.
 The champions of the North and South divisions were promoted to the National division, alongside the play-off winners from each division.
 The bottom three in each of the North and South divisions were relegated to the premier divisions of the Northern Premier League, Isthmian League or Southern League.

-For sponsorship reasons, the Conference Premier is referred to as the Blue Square Bet Premier.
+For sponsorship reasons, the Conference Premier was referred to as the Blue Square Bet Premier.